planl0s/Verify-Ldap-L4/README.md

 More information on relationships can be found in the [Laravel 4 Eloquent docs](http://four.laravel.com/docs/eloquent).

-Authentication is done by using the 'userdn' field of the User model, and the provided password to attempt an ldap bind to the directory server specified by the config file.
+Authentication is done by using the 'userdn' field of the User model, and the provided password to attempt a tls encrypted ldap bind to the directory server specified by the config file.
 With this auth package, Users, roles, and permissions are all stored in the database created by the migrations.
 Passwords are stored on the ldap server, and not in the database.
 When a user goes to authenticate, they are authenticated through the ldap server, but permissions and roles are pulled from the database.

 ## Basic Examples